 And banged I did.
 I banged my head so hard against every wall and when the pain would not go away, I tried to kill it and myself along with it.
 Twice.

 On both occasions, angels rescued me from myself.
 Temporarily though.
 They held, comforted and fed me as much as they could and as I would allow.
 But there came a time when they had to go, I had to let them go and make a choice.
 What I learned in my empty apartment during what was possibly the darkest winter I have ever seen was that neither food, alcohol or the company of good people can fill the emptiness in your heart.
 During those weeks of self-imposed solitary confinement, I came to understand the sweet hold that addiction could have.
 Thankfully, even at my most broken, my spirit of “need to be in control” had not fully left me and eventually She took over.
+Looking back now, I wish that I had contacted a company like Psych Company sooner to allow myself to be happy again and learn how to heal.

 Filling The Emptiness